eno-lang/enojs-exploaders/README.md

 Note that this functionality can be easily implemented in about 30 minutes, because this is the way the enojs API currently works.

+Note also that the part with the boolean loader is now already implemented, feel free to try it out! :)

 ```js
 const eno = require('enojs');
 const loaders = require('enojs-exploaders');